9 MIN READ

 Level 5 Leaders depend on the people around them.
 They spend time finding the right people, and helping them reach their full potential.

 If you're a leader or manager already, then you probably know without thinking who your best people are.
 However, you sometimes have to challenge these assumptions – our article on The Leader-Member Exchange Theory shows you how to do this, so that you can get the best from everyone on your team.

 Level 5 Leaders are passionate about what they do, and they're not afraid to show it.

 See our article on Working with Purpose to explore how to find meaning in what you're doing.
-It's also important to create an inspiring vision for your people – our article on What is Leadership? shows you how to do this.
+It's also important to create an inspiring vision for your people – our article on Transformational Leadership shows you how to do this.